VadimChorrny/VadimChorrny/README.md

 ### 👋 Sub!
-If you have any comments or questions, please write to my telegram (@chorrny), thanks!
+If you have any comments or questions, please write to my telegram thanks!
-+ If we talk about me, then:
-    + Learning English: My current level B1.
-    + Favorite films - wolf with wall street, marvel, dc
 + My contacts:
     + Telegram: @chorrny
     + [Instagram](https://www.instagram.com/chorrny/ "Instagram")